magsol/magsol/README.md

 ### 📫 How to reach me...

-Shoot me a message via twitter or e-mail, or even create an [issue](https://github.com/magsol/magsol/issues)!
+Shoot me a message via Mastodon or e-mail, or even create an [issue](https://github.com/magsol/magsol/issues)!